benschiller/bob/README.md

 4. Print the user's bar contents, the analysis, and the recommendations to the console.

 ## Demo

+Hello.
+I am Ben.
+I like Bourbon.
+In my BoozApp virtual bar you will find Four Roses, E.H.
+Taylor, Michter's, and more.
+I built this recommendation engine to help me know what I don't know and expand my palette for America's Native Spirit.

 Watch the demo video to see Bob in action:

 [![Watch the demo video](https://img.youtube.com/vi/P8kOcnWl1rQ/0.jpg)](https://youtu.be/P8kOcnWl1rQ)